 Pediatric hematology, oncology and bone marrow transplant nurses

-Each program within our Center for Cancer and Blood Disorders includes nurses who specialize in hematology, oncology or bone marrow transplantation.
+Each program within our Center includes nurses who specialize in hematology, oncology or bone marrow transplantation.
 We will assign one of them as your primary nurse to help you and your child through each phase of treatment.

 What makes our nurses different?

-Nurses at the Center for Cancer and Blood Disorders complete extensive education.
+Nurses at the Center complete extensive education.
 In fact, nearly 100% carry a Bachelor of Science in Nursing degree or higher.
 Many have additional training, such as therapeutic touch or fluency in a foreign language, and all of our nurses attend conferences to stay up to date on the latest treatment and research information.

 Our nurses are certified pediatric chemotherapy and biotherapy providers, and they are members of the Association of Pediatric Hematology and Oncology Nurses.
 Additionally, our nursing team trains more pediatric oncology nurses in chemotherapy administration than any other group or school in the Mountain West region.